(This action is part of the Catalog of Legislative Actions.)

 These actions demonstrate a deliberate strategy to entrench autocratic rule, making an urgent response imperative.

-(d) The [legislature] further finds that the people of [state/locality] require the support of their governing institutions to effectively resist federal lawlessness, as only collective action through state and local governments can marshal the necessary authority and resources to uphold constitutional governance.
+(f) The [legislature] further finds that the people of [state/locality] require the support of their governing institutions to effectively resist the federal authoritarian takeover, as only collective action through state and local governments can marshal the necessary authority and resources to uphold constitutional governance.

-(h) This Act provides a statutory framework for adopting and coordinating legislative measures, legal defenses, and protective actions designed to resist federal lawlessness, defend the rights of the people, and work to restore the effective operation of the Constitution.
+(j) This Act provides a statutory framework for adopting and coordinating legislative measures, legal defenses, enforcement powers, and protective actions designed to resist the federal authoritarian takeover, make participation in it more difficult and more costly, defend the rights of the people, and work to restore the effective operation of the Constitution.
 All actions taken under this Act must be temporary and limited to what is necessary to restore legitimate constitutional governance.
 Broad public participation, transparency, and cooperation with other jurisdictions are essential to the success of this effort.

 SECTION 2.
 DEFINITIONS.

 SECTION 3.
-CONSTITUTIONAL AUTHORITY AND THE DUTY TO RESIST FEDERAL LAWLESSNESS
+CONSTITUTIONAL AUTHORITY AND THE DUTY TO RESIST THE FEDERAL AUTHORITARIAN TAKEOVER AND DEFEND CONSTITUTIONAL DEMOCRACY

 (a) The authority of the federal government over [state/locality] derives from the consent of the governed, as expressed in, and established by, the Constitution of the United States.
 The Constitution that the people of the United States and of [state/locality] agreed to be bound by, however, does not include an executive that routinely refuses to execute the laws of Congress, tramples constitutionally protected rights, and uses the outward forms of law to entrench power and suppress dissent.

 (b) The authority of federal law over state law, in turn, derives from the Supremacy Clause of the United States Constitution, Article VI, which states that the Constitution and laws made in pursuance thereof are the supreme law of the land.
-Federal directives are not made in pursuance of the Constitution and laws of the United States, however, where they arise from, aim at, or serve to advance systemic constitutional breakdown and abandonment of the rule of law.
+Federal directives are not made in pursuance of the Constitution and laws of the United States, however, where they arise from, aim at, or serve to advance a federal authoritarian takeover characterized by systemic constitutional breakdown and abandonment of the rule of law.

 (c) The United States Constitution, Article VI, further requires that all state legislators, as well as state executive and judicial officers, be bound by oath or affirmation to support the Constitution.
-Nothing in Article VI or elsewhere frees state legislators or other state officers from their duty to support the Constitution when the Constitution is under attack by a lawless federal executive.
-Nothing in Article VI or elsewhere requires or permits state legislators or other state officers to aid a lawless executive in destroying constitutional governance, whether through active assistance or through passive capitulation.
+It is this same Clause that commits federal legislators and executive and judicial officers to support the Constitution.
+It is these federal officials who bear the primary constitutional duty to ensure that the federal executive complies with constitutional requirements.
+When the federal executive is engaged in a sustained and systematic attack on the Constitution, however, and federal actors have demonstrated that they are unable or unwilling to defend the Constitution, nothing in Article VI or elsewhere frees state legislators or other state officers from their own, independent Article VI duty to support the Constitution.
+While Article VI makes state law subordinate to valid federal law, it does not subordinate state officials to federal officials as constitutional actors.
+Nothing in Article VI or elsewhere requires or permits state legislators or other state officers to aid a lawless federal executive in destroying constitutional governance, whether through active assistance or through passive capitulation.
 To the contrary, whenever the Constitution is under attack, regardless by whom, Article VI requires state legislators and other state officers to act vigorously in its defense.

 (e) The [legislature] shall, through this Act and its amendments, adopt measures necessary to protect the people of [state/locality] and to reinstate constitutional governance in the United States.
 These measures may include rejecting unlawful federal mandates, providing legal or material protections, or taking actions that would not be appropriate under normal constitutional conditions.
 The [legislature] may take such steps whether or not a particular federal directive is formally declared invalid, guided at all times by the overarching goals of public protection and constitutional restoration.

 (f) History shows that authoritarian regimes consolidate power while opposition remains passive or compliant.
-Failure to resist federal lawlessness during this phase risks the permanent loss of constitutional governance.
+Failure to resist the federal authoritarian takeover during this phase risks the permanent demise of our constitutional system and grave, irreparable harm to the people of [state/locality].
 It is the duty of this jurisdiction to act while action is still possible.

 (g) The [legislature] affirms that actions adopted pursuant to this Act are undertaken in fulfillment of [state/locality]'s duty to protect its people and contribute to the restoration of constitutional governance in the United States.